quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 In your Quix account, navigate to the `Code Samples` and search for `RSS Data Source.` (Hint: you can watch Steve prepare this code in the video tutorial if you’re like to learn more about it.)

-Click `Setup & deploy` on the `RSS Data Source` sample.
+Click `Deploy` on the `RSS Data Source` sample.
 (The card has a blue line across its top that indicates it’s a source connector.)

 ![RSSTutorial/image1.png](image1.png)